-Step 5: Create summaries of successful series’ plot structure for insights
+- Study successful series’ plot structure for insights

-Step 7: Create an outline of your series’ main events and themes
+- Outline your series’ main events and themes

-Step 8: Choose a starting point and strengthen arcs between books later
+- Start and strengthen arcs between books later

 Let’s explore each of these steps deeper:

 J.K.
 Rowling, for example, famously said that the idea for her wildly successful Harry Potter series formed while stuck on a delayed train between Manchester and King’s Cross, London in 1990.
 She plotted the 7 books of the series over the next 5 years.